MatGarreau/AndroidVolleyBasicAuth/README.md

 ## With authentication

-The second button allows following actions :
+The bulb buttons allows following actions :

-* get the GPIO status (GPIO 17) to know the level is High (led is ON) or Low (led is OFF)
+* get the GPIO status : led is ON or OFF

 * switch ON the led